This post may contain affiliate links.

 Another how-to-eat-well-on-a-budget price cutting tip: Save the fanciest restaurants for lunch when prices are cheaper and opt for un carafe d’eau, which means a pitcher of tap water, rather than bottled water.
 It’s perfectly acceptable.

-Where is the best place to rent an apartment in the South of France?
 If you don’t have a car – and you don’t need one on the Riviera – Nice, Cannes and Antibes are good choices.
-With a car you can venture farther afield to places inland like Vence or somewhere in the country or even in the mountains of the Cevennes.
+With a car you can venture farther afield to places inland like Vence, somewhere in the country or even the less travelled mountains of the Cevennes.

 Vacation rentals are all the rage on the French Riviera, where else can you get a private pool and bedrooms for 20 friends?
 While it’s a superb way to indulge in the extreme lap of French luxury travel, French vacation rentals also work for the budget minded because they can be much cheaper than hotels.

 Nice, for example, has loads of reasonably-priced holiday apartments.
-I’ve rented apartments in both the Musicians Quarter and on the Promenade des Anglais, and it has worked out well both times.
+I’ve rented apartments in both the Musicians Quarter and on the Promenade des Anglais, and it worked out well both times.
 (Except for that stupid time my husband decided to rent a motorcycle in France – I can’t believe I still married him.)

 9: Enjoy Some Riviera Nightlife